MartinSchweinberger/IJCL_ReproFinalOr/README.md

 # Introduction

-This reporsitory accompanies the article *How to improve reproducibility in corpus pragmatics* and showcases the interpretative analysis of the use of utterance final *or* in informal spoken Australian English.
+This repository accompanies the article *Reproducibility and transparency in interpretive corpus pragmatics* and showcases the interpretative analysis of the use of utterance final *or* in informal spoken Australian English.

+Overview of the contents of this repository

++ The file **ufor-Part1.Rmd** represents the R Notebook which contains the first part (data extraction and processing) of the analysis of utterance-final *or*.
++ The file **ufor-Part1.html** represents a HTML document, resulting from rendering the R Notebook which contains the first part (data extraction and processing) of the analysis of utterance-final *or*.
++ The file **ufor-Part2.Rmd** represents the R Notebook which contains the second part (data analysis) of the analysis of utterance-final *or*.
++ The file **ufor-Part2.html** represents a HTML document, resulting from rendering the R Notebook which contains the second part (data analysis) of the analysis of utterance-final *or*.
++ The file **ufor-Part2_INTERCATIVE.ipynb** represents an interactive Jupyter Notebook which allows the reprodcution of the second part (data analysis) of the analysis of utterance-final *or*.
+The code chunks in this  interactive Jupyter Notebook can we *run* by clicking on the play button.
+Additionally, the code can be edited and changed to inspect other examples of utterance-final *or*.

 # Corpus Data